- Warhol the Shutterbug

 - The Top Ten Arts Stories of the Decade

-Createquity summarizes the most important news stories impacting the arts globally over the past ten years.
+Createquity summarizes the key news stories impacting the arts globally over the past ten years.

 - Albert Watson’s Roving Artistic Eye

-A retrospective tome from Taschen and accompanying exhibit cover the work of a photographer who defies pigeonholes.
+A retrospective tome and exhibit cover the work of a photographer who defies pigeonholes.

 - When Artistic Education Matters

 Arts degrees don’t have much impact on income from the arts.
-But do they affect how long people stay in their chosen fields?
+Do they affect how long people stay in their fields?

-Madrid’s PHotoESPAÑA 2017 ranges from 100 Years of Leica Photography to spotlights on Elliot Erwitt and Minor White.
+Madrid showcases 100 Years of Leica Photography and such masters as Elliot Erwitt and Minor White.

 - The Best Photography Books of 2016

-The best offerings in a great year for photo books, plus highlights from roundups in spring, summer, and fall.
+The cream of a great crop of photo books, plus highlights from roundups in spring, summer, and fall.